Olenika-git/Rust-Planet-Earth-Map/README.md

 To add a custom Rust map:

-1. Grab that custom map and ensure that map is in a .map file.
+1. Grab that custom map

 2. Upload that .map file to Dropbox or another file sharing website.